-All professional experience in these courses are formally supervised and assessed by registered teachers.
-Pre-service teachers have the opportunity to teach in different types of schools (local, rural, regional, remote, international), different sectors of schooling (public, independent, special needs, alternative schooling philosophies), different compositions of schools (size, demographics, curriculum) different year levels, and different settings.
+All professional experience placements in these courses are undertaken in Australian schools and are formally supervised and assessed by registered teachers.
+Pre-service teachers have the opportunity to teach in different types of schools (local, rural, regional, remote, international), different sectors of schooling (public, independent, special needs, alternative schooling philosophies), different compositions of schools (size, demographics, curriculum) different year levels, and different setting.